htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ### MANEUVERS

-A maneuver typically involves less focus and exertion than an action.
+A maneuver typically involves less [[Focus|focus]] and exertion than an action.
 It can be an opportunity to move other creatures, drink a potion, or undertake similar activities.

 Sometimes you might not have anything you can do with your maneuver.
 That’s totally fine!
 Often, the best thing to do on your turn is take an action and move on.